 Canthoplasty is as aesthetic or functional procedure to reconstruct or reshape the lateral canthus (outer corner of the eye).
 Canthoplasty surgery should only be performed by surgeons with significant experience with eyelid surgery.
 If performed incorrectly the results can be disastrous.
-A variant of canthoplasty procedure is “canthopexy”.
+“Canthopexy” is different than canthoplasty.
+Canthopexy merely reinforces the canthus without cutting; thereby it does not alter the horizontal length of the eyelid and it does not alter the position of canthus.

 What Is Canthoplasty Surgery?

 Canthoplasty can tighten a saggy, loose lower eyelid.
 It can also reshape and reposition the lateral canthus.
-This is especially useful in those patients who have had prior complicated lower eyelid surgery (blepharoplasty) with retracted (pulled down) lower eyelid and rounded canthus and unpleasant “surgical” appearance.
+It can help create more almond shape eyes, either as stand alone procedure or in combination with lower eyelid surgery.
+Lateral canthoplasty is especially useful in those patients who have had prior complicated lower eyelid surgery (lower blepharoplasty) with retracted (pulled down) lower eyelid and rounded canthus and unpleasant “surgical” appearance.
 Dr Taban uses a minimally invasive approach for canthoplasty and tightening the lower eyelid, which provides better eyelid contour with hidden scars, entitled “Aesthetic Lateral Canthoplasty”.
 Dr. Taban is an expert in performing Canthoplasty surgery and has even wrote many articles on his specific technique.
 Read Dr. Taban’s article here: Aesthetic Lateral Canthoplasty

 Canthoplasty & Recovery